 As a new collective of Asian American social justice artists, cultural workers and media makers; our work is driven by the fundamental belief that collaboration with and accountability to those communities that are directly impacted by racial, social and economic inequities must be central to any cultural, art or media making process.
 Therefore we joined forces to launch ‘Here to Stay’, a project that includes a series of large-scale outdoor mobile projections that will address themes of gentrification, displacement and community resilience in NYC's Chinatown.
 Artwork based on oral histories, photography and video created in community-led workshops will be incorporated into photo and video montages that will be projected onto buildings and public landmarks in Chinatown and the Lower East Side.

 Our goal, as artists, is to join forces with CAAAV to successfully campaign for an equitable community-based rezoning plan that can fight gentrification and protect the rights of people who need affordable housing.

 Our collective has grown over the past year.
-Read about all of the amazing folks in the Chinatown Art Brigade Squad.
+Read about all of our amazing member in the Chinatown Art Brigade.
 Click here.

 About the Co-founders

 The founding collective members, Tomie, ManSee and Betty have deep roots to social justice activism, cultural organizing, and community arts engagement in New York City and NYC’s Chinatown.
 Two of the three artists are children of low-income Chinese immigrant parents and have been actively organizing around labor and housing issues in Chinatown for over a decade.